Da Xue (大雪) Solar Term – Diet and General Wellness Guidelines

 li dong

-As the saying goes, “立冬补冬”, which means this is the time of the year to strengthen your immune system to prepare for the cold (or cooler) year-end (depending on where you live).
+As the saying goes, “立冬补冬”, which means this is the time of the year to strengthen your immune system to prepare for the cold (or cooler) year end (depending on where you live).

 I remember when I was little, my mom would tell us that today is 补冬 so we must eat/drink some herbal stuff/soup.
 Many people believe that when they consume tonic on this day, they will not need to take any tonic for the rest of the year.

-In this post, I will share what kind of tonic you can consider and some general well-being tips to take care of yourself and your loved ones during this solar term.
+In this post, I will share what kind of tonic you can consider taking and some general well-being tips to take care of yourself and your loved ones during this solar term.

 The main direction of consuming tonic during Li Dong should be—填肾精,固根本.
 This means strengthening your kidneys and nourishing them with vital essence so that your body immunity will be strong.